grafana/scenes/docusaurus/docs/scene-app-tabs.md

 ---
 id: scene-app-tabs
-title: Tabs navigation to scene app
+title: Tab navigation in Scenes apps
 ---

 `SceneAppPage` provides support for building Grafana applications with tabs navigation.
-Tabs navigation is especially useful for designing information architecture for complex Grafana apps, where visualizations are groupped into meaningful sections.
+Tabs navigation is especially useful for designing information architecture for complex Grafana apps, where visualizations are grouped into meaningful sections.

-## Add tabs navigation to scene app
+## Add tabs navigation to Scenes apps

 Defining tabs navigation for apps using scenes is a matter of utilizing `SceneAppPage` property `tabs`.

 ### Step 1.
-Create SceneApp
+Create a Scenes app

-Follow [Building apps with scenes guide](./scene-app.md) to build your app.
+Follow the [Building apps with scenes guide](./scene-app.md) to build your app.

 ### Step 2.
 Create scenes for individual tabs

-Each tab renders its own scene, similar to `SceneAppPage`.
+Each tab renders its own scene, similar to `SceneAppPage`:

 ```tsx
 const getOverviewScene =() => {